PawseySC/supercomputing-user-training/refresher-bash-shell-basics/bash-shell-basics.md

 $ HELLO="world"
 ```

-The value can be reused later in the same shell session by referring to the corresponding variable.
-For instance, use `echo` to just display the variable value:
+The value can be reused later in the same shell session by referring to the corresponding variable name, prefixed by a dollar, `$`.
+For instance, use `echo` to display the variable value:
 ```
 $ echo $HELLO
 world